EmiLoKiJu/hello-rails-back-end/README.md

 In order to run this project you need:
 - Ruby 3.0.1 or above
 - Ruby on rails 7.0.8 or above
-- node and yarn installed on your system.
-- npx version 7.1.0 or later.

 ### Tutorial <a name="tutorial"></a>